The Ten Backpack Essentials for Backpacking & Hiking

 Ten Essentials for Hiking & Backpacking

 The list of essential systems needed for safe travel in the backcountry has changed slightly over the years.
-Depending on the location of your trip, the time of year, and the forecasted weather, the items you bring should also change.
-Selecting appropriate gear for each hike is an important part of the trip planning process.
-Careful consideration of what we carry can help us stay safe and comfortable while on the trail and will help us make decisions that reduce our impact on the environment.
+The items you bring should also change depending on the location of your hike, the time of year, and the forecasted weather.
+Selecting appropriate gear for each hike is an important part of the trip-planning process.
+Careful consideration of what to carry can help you stay safe and comfortable while on the trail.

-Listed below are the essential systems, as published in Mountaineering: The Freedom of the Hills, 9th Edition, that all hikers and backpackers should consider before hitting the trail.
+Listed below are the essential items, as published in Mountaineering: The Freedom of the Hills, 9th Edition, that all hikers and backpackers should consider packing before hitting the trail.
 We’ve also included some AGC staff recommendations for each category.

 Ten Essentials for Hiking & Backpacking